The Government of Canada recognizes that cancer is a major health issue for Canadians.

 - The rate of new cases increases with age, particularly in Canadian 50 years and older.

-- Overall, 70% of new cases and 61% of deaths occurring among those aged 50 to 79 years.
+- Overall, 89% of new cases and 96% of deaths occur among those aged 50 and over.

 Cancer death rates declining in Canada

-- In particular, death rates from lung, colorectal, prostate, non-Hodgkin lymphoma, stomach, and larynx cancers have decreased significantly among men.
+- In particular, death rates from lung (in men), colorectal, prostate, non-Hodgkin lymphoma, stomach, and larynx cancers have decreased.

-- In women, death rates have significantly decreased from breast, cervical, non-Hodgkin lymphoma and stomach cancers.
+- In addtion in women, death rates have decreased notably from breast and ovary cancers.

 Incidence rates in some cancers still rising

-- In the last decade the overall standardized cancer incidence rates have been stable, with marginal increases of nearly 0.1% per year for males and 0.3% per year for females.
+- Between 2001 and 2010, the overall age-standardized cancer incidence rates have decreased -0.6% per year for males and increased 0.5% per year for females.